 Whatever your body type, the key is creating a balanced silhouette by strategically choosing swimwear styles that highlight the right areas.

-From triangles to rectangles, spoons to ovals, our guide will help you find the swimwear that’s best suited to your shape so that you can feel confident and happy in the sunshine.
+From triangles to rectangles, spoons to ovals, my guide will help you find the swimwear that’s best suited to your shape so that you can feel confident and happy in the sunshine.

 Firstly, if you have an hourglass figure, your silhouette is already naturally balanced and well-proportioned.
 (Lucky you!)